Maintenance

 There are two main ways to perform backups:

-If your infrastructure is virtualized, disk snapshots is an option and the easiest to perform backup and restore operations.
+• Disk snapshots: If your infrastructure is virtualized, disk snapshots are an option and the easiest way to perform backup and restore operations.

-Backing up one node is recommended.
-However, ensure that the node chosen as a target for the backup is:
+• Backing up one node is recommended.
+However, ensure that the node you choose to back up is up to date and connected to the cluster.

-Do not back up a node at the same time as running a scavenge operation.
+• Do not attempt to back up a node using file copy at the same time a scavenge operation is running.

-Read-only replica nodes may be used as backup source.
+• Read-only replica nodes may be used as a backup source.

-You can restore any number of nodes in a cluster from the same backup source.
-It means, for example, in the event non-recoverable three nodes cluster, that the same backup source can be used to restore a completely new three nodes cluster.
+• You can restore any number of nodes in a cluster from the same backup source.
+It means, for example, in the event of a non-recoverable three node cluster, that the same backup source can be used to restore a completely new three node cluster.

 Database files information